Measurement Guide

 Fix:

-The hip measurement is at the widest point, not at the hip bones.
-This is usually 7-9 inches below the waist and includes the buttocks.
+The hip measurement goes at the widest point, usually 7-9 inches (18-23 cm) below the waist, including the buttocks.

 Mistake: